August Kekulé: Name

 Kekulé never used his first given name; he was known throughout his life as August Kekulé.
-He did however say it once in his work.
 After he was ennobled by the Kaiser in 1895, he adopted the name August Kekule von Stradonitz, without the French acute accent over the second "e".
 The French accent had apparently been added to the name by Kekulé's father during the Napoleonic occupation of Hesse by France, to ensure that French-speakers pronounced the third syllable.

 Early years

 The son of a civil servant, Kekulé was born in Darmstadt, the capital of the Grand Duchy of Hesse.
 After graduating from secondary school (the Grand Ducal Gymnasium in Darmstadt), in the fall of 1847 he entered the University of Giessen, with the intention of studying architecture.
 After hearing the lectures of Justus von Liebig in his first semester, he decided to study chemistry.

+In 1847, the partially charred corpse of countess Emile von Görlitz was found in her home, and it was suspected to be a case of spontaneous combustion from excessive drinking of alcohol.
+Von Liebig testified in court that the theory is chemically impossible.
+Kekulé was a neighbor of von Görlitz, and was called in as a witness at the trial of Stauff, a servant of von Görlitz.
+One of the key items at the trial concerned a ring displayed two snakes, one of gold and one of platinum, biting one another's tails, similar to what Kekulé would dream of later.

 Following four years of study in Giessen and a brief compulsory military service, he took temporary assistantships in Paris (1851–52), in Chur, Switzerland (1852–53), and in London (1853–55), where he was decisively influenced by Alexander Williamson.
 His Giessen doctoral degree was awarded in the summer of 1852.